ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-sg.md

 > When a MAC address is deleted, it will not be recoverable.
 >

 To remove a virtual MAC address associated with a failover IP, you must first connect to your [control panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg){.external}.
-Once connected, go to the `IP`{.action} section and select the correct server, so that the failover IP (or IP block) attached to it appears.
+Once connected, click the `Bare Metal Cloud`{.action} menu and then click the `IP`{.action} section on the left side of the page.
+Select the correct server, so that the failover IP (or IP block) attached to it appears.

 Finally, click on the `...`{.action} button on the right, then click `Delete a Virtual MAC`{.action}.